rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 are still precarious; they'll still be vulnerable to issues like nonce reuse, fixed IV, key-as-IV, unauthenticated encryption...

-User experience design always means deep consideration for who your users are.
+User experience design always means deep consideration of who your users are.
 A particular API might be necessary for a cryptographic engineer to build new protocols, but that API is probably not a reasonable default encryption API.
 An explicit-nonce encryption scheme is great for a record layer protocol